Approved August 2016

 ICIT supports general access labs by providing hardware and software acquisition and installation, software monitoring and license management, print management, workstation policies, usage statistics, and problem diagnosis and resolution.

-ICIT provides on-going maintenance and support for lab equipment and software, including OS and application updates.
+ICIT provides ongoing maintenance and support for lab equipment and software, including OS and application updates.
 ICIT also provides problem troubleshooting, diagnosis and resolution.
+ICIT Responsibilities:

-Service requests for general access computing labs should be made by faculty, staff or the department sponsor to the ICIT Helpdesk.
-Examples of service requests are:
+Requesting Service Service requests for general access computing labs should be made by faculty, staff or the department sponsor to the ICIT Helpdesk.
+An examples of a service request includes, providing information about lab operations, usage or printing.

 Lab incidents (problems) should be reported to the Helpdesk (472-4357), and will be prioritized on a three level scale.